 The first interesting part of the story / myth / whatever you may want to call -- is that Kalidasa was exceptionally dull to begin with, even as much as to suggest mental handicap!!!

 The story goes that the Princess of the kingdom he lived in at that time --- her name was most probably Vidyottama (lit.
 One with great knowledge) --- was a vidooshi (learned lady) and would defeat all pundits in the debates on scriptures.
 As she became invincible, her arrogance grew no bounds.
 When it was time for her marriage, she would insist on having a public debate with the prospective groom, and in the debate when the poor chap would lose, she would humiliate him and laugh at his plight.

 A couple of ministers, who found themselves at the butt of this cruel joke once, decided to teach the lady a lesson for life.

 So they went in search for some complete idiot.
 They found a man sitting on the branch of a tree, and cutting the same branch with an axe.
 Naturally, when he finished cutting the branch, he fell down with it.
 The ministers were happy that they had found the pawn for their scheme.
-They taught the fool (who later became Kalidasa) to only communicate in sign language, and brought him along with them to the city palace.
+They instructed the fool to only communicate in sign language, and brought him along with them to the city palace.